ansha1/pipeline/README.md

   - If `unitTestCommands` is omitted, a default value for build tool will be used.

-  - If `unitTestCommands` is set to empty string, whole UnitTest stage for that tool will be skipped.
+  - To skip Unit Test stage for all build tools, add `isUnitTestEnabled = false` inside `nextivaPipeline` block.

+  - To skip Unit Test stage for a single build tool, set `unitTestCommands` to empty string.

   - `postUnitTestCommands` is optional.